sculptor/sculptor.github.io/_posts/2010-08-01-eda-why-the-event-bus-in-sculptor.md

 ---
 {% include JB/setup %}

 We have come to our seventh entry about [Event Driven Architecture][1].
-We are in the topic of how Sculptor supports EDA.
+We are in the topic of [how Sculptor supports EDA][5].
 In previous posts we have covered how to publish and subscribe, both through the dsl in the model, and through plain java code.

-Today we will talk a bit more on the thin layer we call 'the event bus'.
+Today we will talk a bit more on the [thin layer we call 'the event bus'][5].

 As stated before, there are a lot of different approaches to EDA.
 You can use/implement it locally or apply it too the entire enterprise.
 But also, in its simplest form its about the [observer pattern][4], regardless if we talk about big or small implementations.
 This leads us to the main motivations of our event bus abstraction.